kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 realistic.

 But how can I keep them organized?
-This is actually far more pressing than the problem described above of how to reduce the multimeter's weight by half; to build circuits with the hundreds of components I've already scavenged from discarded machinery, I must be able to find the components I need quickly, I must be able to connect them together, and then I must be able to probe the resulting assemblage in some way to find out why it's broken.
+This is actually far more pressing than the problem described above of how to reduce the multimeter’s weight by half; to build circuits with the hundreds of components I’ve already scavenged from discarded machinery, I must be able to find the components I need quickly, I must be able to connect them together, and then I must be able to probe the resulting assemblage in some way to find out why it’s broken.

-Ideally I'd press the "heat" button to heat the smart tweezers' tips to desoldering temperature, pick up a component with them, and the smart tweezer would chime, indicating that the component had been successfully characterized; I could then press a "print" button with my foot, storing the test results and printing a tiny envelope describing the component and giving the crucial test values.
+Ideally I’d press the “heat” button to heat the smart tweezers’ tips to desoldering temperature, pick up a component with them, and the smart tweezer would chime, indicating that the component had been successfully characterized; I could then press a “print” button with my foot, storing the test results and printing a tiny envelope describing the component and giving the crucial test values.
 Then I would put the component into the envelope, and file the envelope in the larger envelope for its type.